zanedr/front-end-submissions-public/1706/mod-1/number-guesser/john-michael-boudreaux.md

-## Student:
+## Student: John Michael
-## Evaluator:
+## Evaluator: Meeka
 ## Notes/What To Work On:

+Great first project

+Keep an eye on spacing, etc. Already a strong effort there though.
+Think about removing comments in your workflow slowly in places where the code is clear enough to tell its own story.

+High level, think about function names and make sure that they encompass all of the functionality - so for example if you clear a button AND disable buttons, make sure the function name doesn't make it sound like you only do one thing

+Keep on keeping on, great approach to refacting on all levels

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
-* Advanced Beginner: Application meets all of the expectations of phase two.
 * Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

-* Novice
 * Advanced Beginner

-* Proficient
-* Exceptional
+When you add new features, make sure they match the style - for example the input field should have the same text styling most likely

 ## HTML

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## Surprise and Delight (reminder: have fun!)

 * Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic

-*